Music Composition

 Sound Recording Fundamentals

-Introduction to Film Scoring
+Film and Media Scoring

 Digital Music Synthesis